denis-marchenkov/ultimate-cheatsheet/Delegates/README.md

   [CompilerGenerated]
   private sealed class \u003C\u003Ec__DisplayClass0_0 {
-    public int b;
++   public int b;

     public \u003C\u003Ec__DisplayClass0_0()
     {
       base.\u002Ector();
     }

-    internal int \u003C\u003CMain\u003E\u0024\u003Eb__0(int i)
++   internal int \u003C\u003CMain\u003E\u0024\u003Eb__0(int i)
-    {
++   {
-      return i * this.b;
++     return i * this.b;
++   }
   }
 }
-}

 ```

 So ```a``` still a local variable (obviously, since we did nothing to it), however ```b``` is a public field now of a private sealed class.
-However, it's not a delegate wrapper!
+However, it's not a delegate wrapper.
 It's a closure wrapper this time, notice how it has no field for ```MulDelegate```, however it has a field for ```b``` value type and a multiplication method delegate supposed to be pointing at.
 The delegate itself is created in the main method using ```new``` operator.
-So lambdas give us a delegate wrapper with public field for delegate while closures give us a class with public fields for captured variables.
-And remember the difference: lambda is a function without a name while closure is a function which has an access to variables not necessarily listed in its parameters.
+So lambdas give us a delegate wrapper class with public field for delegate while closures give us a closure wrapper class with public fields for captured variables.
+The difference between lambda and closure is that lambda is a function without a name while closure is a function which has an access to variables not necessarily listed in its parameters.

 <br/>